elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

     - also lower the income, there might not just be as many attractive alternatives
   - increase in interest rates on monetary assets compared to non-monetary assets -> demand more money
     - returns on alternative assets can sway the demand for money
+    - a decrease in interest rates for non-monetary assets increases demand for money
 - Other Factors
   - Increase in Wealth, small increase in demand for money
   - Higher risk in alternative assets increases demand for money.
 Money itself can be risky via erratic inflation.